Introduction

 Consider the following points:

-• Grace Period:ย Consider offering a short grace period for payments.
+- Grace Period:Â Consider offering a short grace period for payments.

-• Percentage Fees:ย A common method involves charging a percentage of the outstanding amount per week.
+This flexibility can build goodwill with clients. - Percentage Fees:Â A common method involves charging a percentage of the outstanding amount per week.

-• Fixed Amount Fees:ย Charging a flat late fee for every delay can also work.
+For example, 5% per week after the due date. - Fixed Amount Fees:Â Charging a flat late fee for every delay can also work.

-• Combination of Both:ย Freelancers may choose to implement both percentage and fixed fees.
+For instance, $20 for every week the payment is overdue. - Combination of Both:Â Freelancers may choose to implement both percentage and fixed fees.

 This approach allows for more equitable compensation based on the outstanding balance.